nahume24/CMPG-323-Overview/README.md

 # **Branching**

-- Project 5 will inherit a branch from project 2
+- For project 2 will create a new development branch

 # **The use of a .gitignore file within each project**